 Internal Investigations – Do You Have Proper Mechanisms in Place?

-It is alleged, during a June 2016 flight an airline carrier found two of their employees had come to some type of disagreement that turned physical.
-On November 9, 2018 one of the people involved brought her case to the courts alleging negligence, dangerous work environment, breach of contract, and assault and battery.
+It is alleged, during a June 2016 flight an airline carrier found two of their employees had come to some disagreement that turned physical.
+On November 9, 2018, one of the people involved brought her case to the courts alleging negligence, dangerous work environment, breach of contract, and assault and battery.
 The suit seeks damages of up to $1 million.

 Source: Fox News and The Dallas Morning News

-The Plaintiff states, “she followed her employer’s procedures by reporting the attack to the captain, her fellow cabin crew members and the flight service manager, though her employer later failed to properly investigate the incident.”
-“I also reported the assault and battery to legal authorities after my employer failed to investigate and/or take action to ensure my safety.”
+The Plaintiff states, “She followed her employer’s procedures by reporting the attack to the captain, her fellow cabin crew members, and the flight service manager, though her employer later failed to investigate the incident properly.”
+“I also reported the assault and battery to legal authorities after my employer failed to investigate and take action to ensure my safety.”

 Right to a Safe and Healthful Workplace

-So, let’s first understand, under OSHA’s “Employers General Duty”, employers have the responsibility to provide a safe and healthful workplace that is free from serious recognized hazards.
-This is commonly known as the General Duty Clause of the OSH Act.
+So, let’s first understand, under OSHA’s “Employers General Duty,” employers have the responsibility to provide a safe and healthful workplace that is free from serious recognized hazards commonly known as the General Duty Clause of the OSH Act.